 With copy trading, the role of luck becomes even more unclear because investors are placing their trust in others.
-If investors were still making trades as an individual, at least they can be honest with themselves about whether they were smart or just got lucky.
+If investors were still making trades like an individual, at least they can be honest with themselves about whether they were smart or just got lucky.

 A common investment strategy in the crypto space is to HODL.
 The misspelling has come to mean “Holding On for Dear Life” and was born from the wild volatility that is common in the crypto space, but not in other traditional investments.

 The HODL strategy simply means holding on to a coin or token such as Bitcoin for as long as possible because fluctuations are temporary and in the long term, the value of a crypto asset like Bitcoin will rise exponentially.
 This passive and long term investment strategy is counter to what eToro is offering, which is a way to profit from frequent trading activity.

 The pioneer and leader in the social trading space is eToro.
 The company was founded in 2007 with the mission “to make trading accessible to anyone, anywhere, and reduce dependency on traditional financial institutions.”